pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 `
 ```

-- uuid Type: NSString — UUID to retrieve (defaults to current user ID if nil).
+- uuid: Type: NSString.
+Defaults to current PubNub user ID if nil.
-- channels Type: NSArray<NSString *> — Channels to retrieve from (omit if using channelGroups).
+- channels: Type: NSArray<NSString *>.
+Channels to retrieve state from.
+Optional if channelGroups set.
-- channelGroups Type: NSArray<NSString *> — Channel groups to retrieve from (omit if using channels).
+- channelGroups: Type: NSArray<NSString *>.
+Channel groups to retrieve state from.
+Optional if channels set.
-- completion Type: PNGetStateCompletionBlock — Completion with result or status.
+- completion: Type: PNGetStateCompletionBlock.
+Completion with result or status.

 ### Sample code